agentblack-6000/explorer/README.md

 ### pylint
-A linter is a great tool for formatting code. `pylint` is a popular linter used by the Python community, and another linter called `black`, which is slightly less "noisy" or particular is also available.
+A linter is a great tool for formatting code. `pylint` is a popular linter used by the Python community, and another linter called `black`, which is slightly less "noisy" or particular is also great if `pylint` feels a little overwhelming.
 To use `pylint`, run the following commands-
 ```shell
 pip install pylint